Power Macintosh 5200 LC: Hardware

+Problems

-By the Spring of 1996, a number of users were having problems with system freezes and color shifts.
-The problem was not solvable with a software update, so Apple instituted a program titled "Repair Extension Program for the Apple Power Macintosh and Performa 5200, 5300, 6200, and 6300."
-While never formally described as a recall — a distinction Apple emphatically reinforced in its repair documentation — users were required to bring their machine to an authorized Apple reseller for a repair.
+By March 1996, a number of users were having problems with system freezes and color shifts.
+The problem was not solvable with a software update, so Apple instituted a program titled the "Repair Extension Program for the Apple Power Macintosh and Performa 5200, 5300, 6200, and 6300."
+While never formally described as a recall — a distinction Apple emphatically reinforced in its repair documentation — users were required to bring affected units to an authorized Apple reseller for a repair.
 The program remained in effect for seven years.

-During its lifespan, Apple updated the 5200 with a "Revision B" design, replacing the power supply, speakers, analog board, EMI shield, front bezel and rear housing with updated parts that are not interchangeable with the original model.
+During its lifespan, Apple updated the 5200 with a "Revision B" design, replacing the power supply, speakers, analog board, EMI shield, front bezel and rear housing with updated parts that are not interchangeable with those of the original model.

+The Performa 5200 line was beset with numerous problems.
+The 5200's usage of the original PowerPC 603 was also subject to some criticism.
+Low End Mac called the Performa 5200 series one of the worst Macs of all time.